WorkAboutLifeContact

 91%

-of users said visible AI reasoning increased their trust in the output
+of reviewers said visible AI reasoning increased their confidence in approving reports

 User research interviews, n=98